yrevar/pydrone/README.md

-#PyDrone - Python API for the ARDrone UAV.
+#PyDrone - Python API for the ARDrone.

 ##Overview